CalebW001/Project-01/README.md

 #
 # Once compiled, prolific.c and generation.c may be ran through the executibles "./prolific" and "./generation" respectively
 #
+# Design Scenarios:
 #
 # Prolific Design Scenario: You need to generate random numbers before forking in order to generate the random number of children created.
+#
+# Generation Design Scenario: If each child process didn't wait until their descendants return and exit, then the child processes would likely become orphaned.
+These types of child processes without a parent process are known has zombie processes, and would need to be cleaned up by the OS, or simply be left running.
+#
+# The Explorer Design Scenario: If "The Explorer" produced incorrect directory listings, then one could have a check to see if the randomly selected directory is the same as the current working directory, and print both to the output as well to see the discrepency.
+(This is actually done in the currently working code in this project file)
 #
 # Slug Design Scenario: The slugs need to utilize different seeds, as if they did not they would all behave identically.